Carers

 • the right to wellbeing

-• The right to have your voice heard and to have control over decisions about your support
+• the right to have your voice heard and to have control over decisions about your support

-• The right to advocacy
+• the right to advocacy

-Visit the Welsh Government to learn more about unpaid carer's rights
+Visit the Welsh government to learn more about unpaid carer's rights

 Read about the Newport City Council carers assessment process

-Carers Wales guide to getting an assessment factsheet (pdf)
+Carers Wales guide to getting an assessment factsheet

 Help and support

-Carers Guide to Planning for Emergencies (pdf): helps you think about forward planning for yourself and the person you care for.
+Helps you think about forward planning for yourself and the person you care for.

 Email [email protected] or call (01633) 235650 if you would like us to post a copy of the Carers Handbook or Carers Guide to Planning for Emergencies to you.